c0deZ3R0/mcp-aggregator/README.md

 ## Error Handling

-FastMCP includes robust error handling:
+The MCP Aggregator includes robust error handling:
 - JSON serialization errors are caught and converted to strings
 - Service startup failures are logged with detailed error messages
 - Tool discovery failures don't prevent other servers from working